Embodied Task Planning via Graph-Informed Action Generation with Large Language Models: Proposed Method

 This transforms the agent from imaginative prediction to discriminative selection.
-Instead of reasoning over guessed outcomes, the LLM reasons and selects the next action $a_{t+1}$ conditioned on explicit, observable realities.
-For environments where $\mathcal{T}$ is unavailable or the state is partially observable (e.g., in ALFWorld environment where output of transitions are not a known priori), $\mathcal{P}(s_t)$ becomes an empty set, and our framework defaults to reasoning mode using aggregated graph and past experiences without the BL module.
-Instead of prompting the full history, we aggregate each step’s actions and observations into a single scene graph by merging discovered entities and updating their attributes.
+Instead of reasoning over guessed outcomes, the LLM reasons and selects the next action $a_{t+1}$ conditioned on explicit, observable outcomes.
+For environments where $\mathcal{T}$ is unavailable or the state is partially observable (e.g., in the ALFWorld environment where transition outcomes are not known a priori), $\mathcal{P}(s_t)$ becomes an empty set, and our framework defaults to reasoning using the aggregated graph and past experiences without the BL module.
+For graph aggregation, we maintain a running update of the scene graph.
+As new observations are received, the system dynamically adds newly discovered entities and links them to the existing topology.
 This strategy contrasts sharply with prior works (e.g., ReAct~\cite{yao2023react}, ReCAP \cite{zhangz2025recap}) that rely on extended history windows (64+ conversation exchanges).
-By using a highly structured, memory-augmented state representation for action transitions, we reduce overhead, keep the context window tight, and significantly improve both planning efficiency and accuracy.
+By using a highly structured, memory-augmented state representation, we reduce overhead, keep the context window tight, and significantly improve both planning efficiency and accuracy.